Sage Manifolds

-SageManifolds (following styling of SageMath) is an extension fully integrated into SageMath, to be used as a package for differential geometry and tensor calculus.
+SageManifolds (following the styling of SageMath) is an extension fully integrated into SageMath, to be used as a package for differential geometry and tensor calculus.
 The official page for the project is sagemanifolds.obspm.fr.
 It can be used on CoCalc.

 SageManifolds deals with differentiable manifolds of arbitrary dimension.
 The basic objects are tensor fields and not tensor components in a given vector frame or coordinate chart.
-In other words, various charts and frames can be introduced on the manifold and a given tensor field can have representations in each of them.
+This system allows for various charts and frames to be introduced on the manifold and a given tensor fields can have representations in each of them.

 An important class of treated manifolds is that of pseudo-Riemannian manifolds, among which Riemannian manifolds and Lorentzian manifolds, with applications to General Relativity.
 In particular, SageManifolds implements the computation of the Riemann curvature tensor and associated objects (Ricci tensor, Weyl tensor).
 SageManifolds can also deal with generic affine connections, not necessarily Levi-Civita ones.

 Functionalities

 More documentation is on doc.sagemath.org/html/en/reference/manifolds/.